dtao/autodoc/README.md

  */
 ```

-This will automatically add a benchmark runner in the appropriate place in the docs, along with a bar chart.
+This will cause the resulting bar chart to display grouped results.